 Once the agreements are signed, you will get access to the full functionality of the User Account.
 Read more about the capabilities of the User Account in Getting started with ASL Belgisi.
 User Account structure and what to do after signing up.

 Step 2.
-Register a product with the National Catalog
+Register a product with the Products Register

 To obtain Data Matrix codes, it is necessary to describe the products you want to label.
-Product descriptions are added to the National Catalog.
+Product descriptions are added to the Products Register.

 To create a product profile, the user is required to have a product GTIN provided by GS1 Uzbekistan.
 Registration with GS1 Uzbekistan is required for each manufacturer, while importers may use a foreign GTIN of imported goods.